clowdr-app/clowdr/README.md

 ## Create a conference

 When you log into Clowdr for the first time, there will be no conferences listed.
-You will need a demo code to create a conference, and this cannot yet be done through the Clowdr UI.
-To create a demo code:
+You will need a code to create a conference, and this cannot yet be done through the Clowdr UI.
+To create a code:

 1. Go to the _Data_ tab in the Hasura console.
 2. Open the _conference > DemoCode_ table.
 3. Open the _Insert Row_ tab.
 Ensure that `id` is set to _Default_ and click _Save_.
 There is no need to enter any values manually.
-4. A demo code has now been created.
+4. A code has now been created.
 Open the _Browse Rows_ tab and find the new row in the table.
 5. Copy the `id` column of the new row.
-This is your demo code - you can use it to create a conference in the Clowdr UI.
+This is your code - you can use it to create a conference in the Clowdr UI.

 ### Modifying the default security settings